 Glass Blowing For Beginners

-To learn more about torches, and about glass blowing in general check out this “Introduction to Glass Blowing” beginner’s guide that we’ve put together for you.
-It will go into every little detail you need to know about making your own glass art at home, such as simple techniques of spinning the rod, shaping the glass, or adding the colors in, details about the types of glass and supplies you’ll be working with, safety rules, a short history of glass blowing, step by step instructions on how to make your own pipes, beads, vases, and tumblers, and much more actually.
+To learn more about torches (and about the art of glass blowing) check out our “Introduction to Glass Blowing” guide that goes into more details on how to make your own glass art at home.
+We cover simple glass blowing techniques such as spinning the rod, shaping the glass, or adding colors into your project, we also cover the types of glass and supplies you’ll be working with as a gaffer, safety rules, a short glass blowing history, step by step instructions on how to make pipes, beads, vases, and tumblers, and more.